jimbike/rapidsnordic/rapidsnordic-astro/src/content/announcements/2026-02-10-wax-session.md

 ### Parent Volunteers Needed!

-We need parent volunteers to help prepare skis for tomorrow's race at 6329 Wynne Creek Dr, Biwabik, MN 55708.
+We need parent volunteers to help prepare skis for the February 11th race at 6329 Wynne Creek Dr, Biwabik, MN 55708.

 ### What to Bring
 - Skis that need waxing (labeled with athlete's name)